makeabilitylab/physcomp/advancedio/oled.md

 - View the Adafruit GFX library source code [here](https://github.com/adafruit/Adafruit-GFX-Library), including the [Adafruit_GFX.h](https://github.com/adafruit/Adafruit-GFX-Library/blob/master/Adafruit_GFX.h), which shows the available API.
 Yes, depending on your familiarity with C++ and reading .h files, this might be intimidating or overwhelming—but it's important to demystify these libraries.
 They are just source code that devs wrote.
 And, with experience, you could too!

 - Examine our own OLED examples [here](https://github.com/makeabilitylab/arduino/tree/master/OLED), including the [Hello World](https://github.com/makeabilitylab/arduino/blob/master/OLED/HelloWorld/HelloWorld.ino) example mentioned above, a simple animation example called [BallBounce](https://github.com/makeabilitylab/arduino/blob/master/OLED/BallBounce/BallBounce.ino), an [object-oriented version](https://github.com/makeabilitylab/arduino/blob/master/OLED/BallBounceObjectOriented/BallBounceObjectOriented.ino) of this animation using the [Shape.hpp](https://github.com/makeabilitylab/arduino/blob/master/MakeabilityLab_Arduino_Library/src/Shape.hpp) class from the [Makeability Lab Arduino library](https://github.com/makeabilitylab/arduino/tree/master/MakeabilityLab_Arduino_Library), and simple games such as a [collision test](https://github.com/makeabilitylab/arduino/blob/master/OLED/CollisionTest/CollisionTest.ino), [Pong](https://github.com/makeabilitylab/arduino/blob/master/OLED/Pong/Pong.ino), and [Flappy Bird](https://github.com/makeabilitylab/arduino/blob/master/OLED/FlappyBird/FlappyBird.ino).
+We'll go over some of these below.

 ## Let's make stuff!

 In this part of the lesson, we are going to make a variety of OLED-based creations.
-Most of the source code that we reference is [here](https://github.com/makeabilitylab/arduino/tree/master/OLED).
+This should be fun!
+As mentioned, we have a [GitHub repo of OLED examples](https://github.com/makeabilitylab/arduino/tree/master/OLED), some of which we describe below.

 ### Activity: draw shapes and text